joelxgalarza/joelxgalarza/README.md

 <h2 align="center">Hi 👋!
-My name is Joel Galarza and I'm an aspiring Software Engineer</h2>
+My name is Joel Galarza, I like building things that can make people money.
+Reack out to me over linkedin or email to make something :)</h2>

 ###